osm-oscar/oscar-docker/Readme.md

  * OSCAR_SOURCE_REMOTE_URL: url to the data.tar.bz2 file containing oscar search data

 # Configuration
+## Docker container
+ * Edit the .env file to set appropriate paths

 ## oscar-create
  * Configuration files may access config files from the oscar repository using a relative path of "./name.of.config.file"